MAPSuio/spring-challenge17/find-pi-in-π/README.md

 us assume it is so for the rest of the day.

-A file is simply a sequence of bits, and this sequence of bits is in turn just another representation of a number, thus, any file can be represented as a decimal number.
+A file is simply a sequence of bits, and this sequence of bits is in turn just another representation of a number, thus any file can be represented as a decimal number.
 Our file system will find the decimal representation of a given file, and simply store the length of the number (i.e. the number of digits) and the index of which this number first occurs in π.
 This last bit is a bit